Logo

 20.

-All India Congress Committee member and senior Congress party leader Satya Prakash Malaviya asked Arundhati Roy to withdraw her "irresponsible" statement, saying it was "contrary to historical facts".
+All India Congress Committee member and senior Congress party leader Satya Prakash Malaviya asked Arundhati Roy to withdraw her "irresponsible" statement, saying that it was "contrary to historical facts".

 21.